vlizBE/vocabserver-webcomponent/README.md

 See [`examples/events.html`](https://github.com/vlizBE/vocabserver-webcomponent/blob/main/examples/events.html) for a usage example.

 ## Development
 run `npm start` to activate the web-dev-server.
-This will werve the `demo.html`, which includes an example of the webcomponent.
+This will serve the `demo.html`, which includes an example of the webcomponent.
 This can then be used for testing.

 This uses a [Vaadin multiselect](https://vaadin.com/docs/latest/components/multi-select-combo-box), defined in https://github.com/vaadin/web-components/tree/main/packages/multi-select-combo-box, combined with [Lit Component](https://lit.dev/docs/components/overview/).

+To build, first install rollup with `npm install rollup --global`.
+Afterwards run `rollup -c`.
+This will add the build files in `/dist`, as defined in `rollup.config.js`.